ihortymoshenko/IMTDataGrid/README.md

 }
 ```

-Then, you can install the new dependencies by running [Composer][2]'s update
+Then, you can install the new dependencies by running Composer's update command
-command from the directory where your `composer.json` file is located:
+from the directory where your `composer.json` file is located:

 ```sh
 $ php composer.phar update imt/data-grid
 ```

-Now, [Composer][2] will automatically download all required files, and install
+Now, Composer will automatically download all required files, and install them
-them for you.
+for you.

 ## Usage ##

 Suppose you are building a simple blog and you need to have the grid on the
 back-end, which will display information about the posts.

-> It is further assumed that you are going to use the [jqGrid][1] library for
+> It is further assumed that you are going to use the jqGrid library for
 > rendering grids on the client-side, as well as [Doctrine ORM][3] as the data
 > source.